AndreasChristensen89/resto-booking-system/README.md

 Implemented authetication check when canceling and updating reservations.
 The check is already done on the reservation list, but the url can be typed in as long as you know the username, which opens up the possibility for non-users to change the reservation.
 -   no longer an issue. user.authentication added.

+Add restaurant model to have the restaurant be able to set reservation interval

 Consider two step reservation:
 1. page for entering datetime and number of people - calls check functions - if approved redirects to personal details
 2. personal details form